Proyecto-DevOps-ORT/PRY-DevOps/README.md

 A continuación, presentamos el último reporte de análisis de código estático de los repositorios de Front End y Back End.

+#### Front end - Quality Gates

+Para una mejor calida de codigo y evitar errores que hay actualmente se podrian agregar Quality Gate

+Para problemas existentes:
+ - Unnecessary imports should be removed typescript:S1128
+ - React props should be read-only typescript:S6759
+ - Prefer tag over ARIA role typescript:S6819
+ - Spacing between inline elements should be explicit    typescript:S6772

+Para mejorar calidad de codigo:
+ - Cognitive Complexity of methods should not be too high java:S3776

+#### Back end - Quality Gates

+ara una mejor calida de codigo y evitar errores que hay actualmente se podrian agregar cuality gates

+Para problemas existentes:
+- Field dependency injection should be avoided java:S6813
+- Raw types should not be used java:S3740
+- String literals should not be duplicated java:S1192
+- "Preconditions" and logging arguments should not require evaluation java:S2629
+- Format strings should be used correctly java:S3457
+- Methods should not be empty java:S1186
+- "Random" objects should be reused java:S2119
+- Static non-final field names should comply with a naming convention java:S3008
+- Cognitive Complexity of methods should not be too high java:S3776
+- Null pointers should not be dereferenced java:S2259
+- Logging should not be vulnerable to injection attacks javasecurity:S5145

 ### Infraestructura